bbatsov/legacy-octopress-blog/source/_posts/2011-11-28-ruby-tip-number-1-demystifying-the-difference-between-equals-equals-and-eql.markdown

-Newcomers to Ruby are often confused by the fact the `Object` class defines three methods related to equality - `==`, `eql?` and `equals?`.
+Newcomers to Ruby are often confused by the fact the `Object` class defines three methods related to equality - `==`, `eql?` and `equal?`.
 Of the three the one that it's easiest to describe is `equal?` - it implements what's commonly known as reference equality check.
 The method returns `true` only if its receiver (the object upon the method was invoked) and parameter (the object we're comparing to) are